transdigiware/blockchain/howto/ibp-console-deploy-ocp-rhm.md

   ```
   {:codeblock}

-And then remove any instances or the IBM Blockchain operator using the OpenShift CLI.
+And then remove any instances or the IBM Blockchain operator by using the OpenShift CLI.
 For example, this command would delete the operator:

   ```
   kubectl delete deployment ibp-operator